Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 I wish that the connector hadn’t broken or I would be using the capture card.

-It was expensive, but it did work very well until it broke, I was long past warranty so I couldn’t get it replaced.
+It was expensive, but it did work very well until it broke, I was long past the warranty date so I couldn’t get it replaced.

 It doesn’t handle 4K resolution like the newer models so that is a drawback of the machine, but you can use it on most of your older video game systems to record footage.